Tealight: Varieties

 Tealights can come in many different shapes and sizes, small and large, as well as burn times and scents.
 However, tealights are commonly short and cylindrical, approximately 38 mm in diameter by 16 mm high, with white unscented wax.

 A standard tealight has a power output of around 32 watts, depending on the wax used.

-When used in batches of fifty or more, such as at a party, the two criteria most desired are "least amount of smoke" and being long-lasting.
+When used in larger batches, such as at a party, the two criteria most desired are "least amount of smoke" and being long-lasting.

 Cup design

-The wick is tethered to a piece of metal to stop it from floating to the top of the molten wax and burning out before the wax does.
+The wick is tethered to a piece of metal underneath to stop it from floating to the top of the molten wax and burning out before the wax does.

 Tealights have been protected under several patented designs.
 In some cases, the standard tea light metal cup has been replaced with a clear plastic cup, sometimes made out of polycarbonate plastic.
 The clear cup allows more light to escape the holder.
 However, the metal cups are much more common.